gasparka/thesis/docs/intro.rst

 Introduction
 ============

+See :cite:`Strunk1979` for an introduction to stylish blah, blah...
 Essentially this is a Python to VHDL converter, with a specific focus on implementing DSP systems.

 Main features: